Loni0111/preference_study/README.md

 **If you want to modify the code, please clone the whole repository to your local machine and push it onto the github repository with correct commit comments.**

 3. Deep Learning Model
+Please find the "Deep Learning Model.ipynb" from the link above, and follow the steps inside to run the deep learning model

   </p>
 </p>